AIESydProgYr12023/maths-for-games-JamesMillsAIE/README.md

 This visual studio project contains the classwork exercises, walkthroughs and assessment projects for the Math for Games subject.

 ## Permisions
-The work included in this repo has been developed by < Your name > in conjunction with AIE course material.
+The work included in this repo has been developed by James Mills in conjunction with AIE course material.
 The content of this work **must** remain private.

 Permision is NOT granted to share or redistribute this work to others